VAT Returns in France

 All VAT payments in France need to be made by direct debit.
-This system is called "telepaiements" and it´s mandatory for all VAT registered businesses, including non-established companies in France.
-Only bank accounts opened in France or in one of the SEPA countries are accepted.
+This system is called "telepaiements" and it's mandatory for all VAT registered businesses, including non-established companies in France.
+Only bank accounts opened in France or in one of the SEPA countries (except UK) are accepted.

-To set up the direct debit, the taxpayer needs to create an account in the tax authority’s portal.
+To set up the direct debit, the taxpayer needs to create an account in the tax authorities' portal.
 Once the account has been created and activated, the bank account details should be added to the following section.
-In the last step, you should get a Direct debit mandate and have it signed by the legal representative and sent to your bank.
+In the last step, you should get a direct debit mandate and have it signed by the legal representative and sent to your bank.

 Because payments are made via direct debit, there is no need to provide a reference, period or any other detail to the bank.
 The VAT payment will be instructed automatically by the system and linked to the submitted return.